m7a/bo-maxbupst/READMEx.md

 In order to save memory it makes sense to not read the entire tree into RAM.
 Rather, the list of leaf nodes is constructed while processing such that there is always only a few nodes loaded into RAM rather say the entire the backup contents.
+The Maxbupst implementation simplifies this a little in that it reads all of the leaf nodes' addresses into RAM and holds them there while restoring the backup.
+While this is a waste of memory, it is also the easiest variant that could be implemented.

 ## Maxbupst Package Dependencies

-The following diagram shows the dependenceis between the maxbupst Ada packages.
+The following diagram shows the dependencies between the maxbupst Ada packages.
 An arrow A -> B defines a dependency of type “A knows B”.
 External library components like Tar, Blake3 and LZ4 are shown for completeness despite not being contained in the maxbupst source tree.